Important Information

 This includes the amount, type, location, origin and recipients.

-Company mergers, and takeovers and transfers of products or services
+Company mergers, takeovers and transfers of products or services

 We may also share your personal information if the ownership of products or services or the make-up of Lloyds Banking Group changes in the future: